-Stress Photonics uses innovative photoelastic methods to offer a full line of automated, easy to use, full-field glass inspection instruments.
+Stress Photonics uses innovative photoelastic methods to offer a full line of automated, easy-to-use, full-field glass inspection instruments.

-Through a NASA SBIR grant, Stress Photonics integrated innovative concepts, military grade IR technology, and high-speed image processing to introduce a revolutionary new full-field Thermoelastic Stress Analysis instrument, the DeltaTherm™ 1000.
+Through a NASA SBIR grant, Stress Photonics integrated innovative concepts, military grade IR technology, and high-speed image processing to introduce a revolutionary full-field Thermoelastic Stress Analysis instrument, the DeltaTherm™ 1000.
 In 1994, DeltaTherm was selected to receive the coveted R&D 100 Award.

-Stress Photonics then developed the GFP™1000 (Grey-Field Polariscope), the first fully automated commercial Photoelastic Stress Analysis systems.
+Stress Photonics then developed the GFP™1000 (Grey-Field Polariscope), the first fully automated commercial Photoelastic Stress Analysis system.
 The GFP1000 quickly found a home in automotive glass assessment.
 The GFP systems measure residual stress in glass or applied stress in engineering materials and structures.

-In this video, watch one of our GFP systems in action inspecting a space shuttle orbiter windshield at NASA's Kennedy Space Center.
+Click on the photo to see a video of one of our GFP systems in action inspecting a space shuttle orbiter windshield at NASA's Kennedy Space Center.
 Click here to view stress images from the orbiter windshield inspection.

-Jon R. Lesniak, Founder, President & CEO, co-founded Stress Photonics while studying at the University of Wisconsin, where, in 1991, he received his Master’s Degree in Engineering Mechanics.
+Jon R. Lesniak, Founder, President & CEO, co-founded Stress Photonics while studying at the University of Wisconsin, where, in 1991, he received his master’s degree in Engineering Mechanics.
 Jon was awarded the Kurt F. Wendt Memorial Scholarship for outstanding performance as a UW engineering student.

-Jon has authored numerous scientific papers and was given the Adronicos G. Kantsios Award for a paper presented at SPIE Thermosense XIX.
+Jon has authored numerous scientific papers and was given the Andronicos G. Kantsios Award for a paper presented at SPIE Thermosense XIX.
 In 2005, in recognition of his outstanding work in the field of photoelasticity, Jon received the Felix Zandman award from the Society of Experimental Mechanics.

 Brad attended the University of Wisconsin and completed a master’s in Engineering Mechanics in 1978.

 The Osprey 9 Complete by LiteSentry, developed in partnership with Stress Photonics, utilizes the GFP2600 Real-time Photoelastic Stress Analysis System, coupled with a STRIP Illuminator.
-(The combination is the GFP2600 STRIP).
+(The combination is the GFP2600 STRIP.)
 The instrumentation provides 100% inspection, offering visualization and quantification of the most challenging problems in glass fabrication.

 The system is designed for installation on any brand of tempering line, creating a paradigm shift in tempering.